ahawkins/lint-staged-type/README.md

 :checkered_flag::checkered_flag: You're done with the basic setup!

-Continue to add more linters for the various file types in your project.
-You can also add more commands after `lint-staged-type` by writing JavaScript in `lint-staged.config.js` Here's some [examples][]
+Add more linters for file types in your project.
+You may add more commands after `lint-staged-type` by writing JavaScript in `lint-staged.config.js` like in these [examples][].

 ## Why this project?

 I use [lint-staged] on all my projects.
-It works well when it's easy to match files just on globs, such as `*.js`.
+It works best for matching files using globs, such as `*.js`.
 This catch all rule hits any `*.js` file in the project, so all files will be linted before they're commited.
 All good.

-My project typically include shell programs which don't have extension or executables written in $lang that also don't have an extension.
+My projects typically include shell programs which don't have extension or executables written in $lang that also don't have an extension.
 So you can't use glob matchers for these.
-You have to specify a glob rule that matches these files expliclity.
+The workaround is specifying a glob rule that matches these files expliclity.
 As a result, people working on the project must remember to add new files to the linting rules.
 This does not happen in practice.

 I use [prettier][] for my projects too.
 So I'd have a rule like: